eszekely/eszekely.github.io/index.md

 ### Journals and book chapters:

 E. Szekely, D. Giannakis.
 An information-geometric approach for feature extraction in dynamical systems.
 In preparation.

+S. Sippel, N. Meinshausen, E. M. Fischer, E. Szekely, R. Knutti.
+Climate change detected from today’s global weather.
+In Review.

+R. Wüest et al. (2019).
+Macroecology in the age of big data - Where to go from here?, Journal of Biogeography, 1-12

 R. Alexander, Z. Zhao, E. Szekely, D. Giannakis (2017).
 Kernel analog forecasting of tropical intraseasonal oscillations.
 Journal of the Atmospheric Sciences, 74, 1321-1342

 E. Szekely, D. Giannakis, A. J. Majda (2016).
 Initiation and termination of intraseasonal oscillations in nonlinear Laplacian spectral analysis-based indices.
 Mathematics of Climate and Weather Forecasting, Special issue on Stochasticity and Organization of Tropical Convection, 2, 1-25